 From the map, Hawan Village is located in the Lok Ma Chau Port area, with the Lok Ma Chau Loop to the east, Futian Port to the north, and Huanggang Port to the west.
 The port was not completed before, and the area to the west also falls within the scope of Hawan Village.
 Guo Haixian said that the previous people called Hawan Village “Xiawan Village”.
 During the British rule, due to the English translation into Chinese, their village name was also written as “Xiawan Village”.

-He said that his father’s generation had no knowledge or skills and could only forage with their bare hands.
+He said that his father’s generation had no knowledge or skills and might only forage with their bare hands.
 “Because Hawan Village is a place where salt water meets fresh water and is rich in species.
 They will catch fish and shrimp in the river.
 People here may not have money to buy rice, but they can eat a lot of seafood.”
 Mr. Chen explained that this is why they There is no reason to leave Hawan Village.

-Later, the villagers began to plant saltwater grass, and the grass fields stretched as far as the eye could see, growing as tall as humans.
+Later, the villagers began to plant saltwater grass, and the grass fields stretched as far as the eye might see, growing as tall as humans.
 After the villagers harvest, break the edges, and dry them in the sun, they tie them into straw ropes and sell them wholesale.
 He said that before there were no plastic bags, all the markets needed this kind of straw rope.
 Pig sellers and fish sellers would put straw ropes on their stalls.
 When customers came, they would pull out one and tie up the food.
 This is how they made it by hand.
 The packaging tools last for more than ten or twenty years.
 The village chief added: “This industry has indirectly contributed to environmental protection in Hong Kong for more than ten years.”

 After the manual work, machines appeared.
 They turned the grass fields into jiwei, and then divided the fish ponds from the jiwei.
 According to information from the Hong Kong Bird Watching Society and the book “The Fisherman Moves the Mountains: Hong Kong’s Native Fishery Folklore” by Professor Zhang Zhanhong of the Department of Anthropology at the Chinese University, the total area of fish ponds in Hong Kong increased to a peak of 2,130 hectares in the mid-1980s.
 However, large-scale development of fish ponds has begun in the Pearl River Delta, and truckloads of affordable freshwater fish are arriving at Man Kam To Port.
 Coupled with the development of new towns in Yuen Long and Tin Shui Wai, large areas of fish ponds in the New Territories have disappeared.

 Mr. Chan recalled that there was a time when freshwater fish were quite abundant in Hong Kong.
-“We caught so much fish that we couldn’t buy it all, and boxes and boxes fell back into the river.
+“We caught so much fish that we mightn’t buy it all, and boxes and boxes fell back into the river.
 Our own agriculture and fisheries are self-sufficient and we don’t need any outside imports at all.
 “But Ms. Zhou pointed out that later on, freshwater fish from mainland China entered Hong Kong, accelerating the decline of local fish ponds.
-“Aconite, grass carp…all these could be sold in Hong Kong, and our fish ponds began to make no money. “
+“Aconite, grass carp…all these might be sold in Hong Kong, and our fish ponds began to make no money. “

 There is still a pond next to the village chief’s house.